Interface Customization: iOS

 Using a Style Sheet Object

 For non-global styles, using UIAppearance quickly becomes cumbersome or impossible (for instance, consider a standard UITableViewCell with two labels; there is no way to individually target those labels using UIAppearance).
-To supplement UIAppearance, we have added a style sheet object to the 3.0 release of the Apptentive iOS SDK.
+To supplement UIAppearance, we have added a style sheet object to the 3.0 release of the Alchemer Mobile iOS SDK.

 The style sheet object is a read-write property of the Apptentive singleton that conforms to the ApptentiveStyle protocol.
 You can either use the ApptentiveStyleSheet object created when the singleton is initialized, or set your own object that conforms to the ApptentiveStyle protocol after initialization.